dan1d/casino-ethereum/README.md

-## Learning how to build a dapp based on Ethereum Blockchain.
+## Learning Solidty Language and Smart Contracts on the Ethereum Blockchain!

-React web app that talks to the Ethereum Blockchain via truffle.
+Built with React, truffle, solidity and webpack.